 Let’s dive in.

-Apple Business Chat and Google’s Business Messages are similar in many ways.
-Apple Business Chat lets customers message your business directly from their iPhone, Mac, or Apple Watch.
+Apple Messages for Business and Google’s Business Messages are similar in many ways.
+Apple Messages for Business lets customers message your business directly from their iPhone, Mac, or Apple Watch.
 Google’s Business Messages allows leads to reach your business through local search in Google Maps, Google search, answer cards on Google, or a Google widget on your website.
 Both channels allow you to brand your messaging interface and use rich tools, like in-channel slideshows, to enhance the messaging experience.

 These channels have particular rules for engaging with leads.
 Your team: